Killer-89757/killer-89757/README.md

 - 🌱 I’m currently learning python and vue.
 - 👯 I’m looking to collaborate on opensource and group projects.
 - 💬 Ask me about `16601203140@163.com`
+- Taking online courses about Data Science and Machine Learning

+### 💡 Goals for 2020:
+- Finish my first app on android and publish it on play store
+- Learn the basics of JavaScript, TypeScript
+- Become skilled in python
+- Grow as a person

 ## Github Overview